-- 1. The downscaled model of the acid bone gelatine manufacturing process removed/inactivated 301V infectivity to below the level of detection. - 2.
-A 301V infectivity reduction of at least $10^{4.8}$ ID50 was obtained by the downscaled model of the acid bone gelatine manufacturing process. - 3.
-The 301V infectivity was decreased substantially, with a factor 102.6, by the pre-treatment steps of the process; degreasing and demineralisation followed by final washing.
-Most infectivity was removed/inactivated by these process steps. - 4.
-Purification of the gelatine extract, filtration, ion-exchange and UHT-sterilisation, contributed to the removal/inactivation of infectivity.
-This contribution was $>=10^{2.2}$ ID50. - 5.
+- 1. The downscaled model of the limed bone gelatine manufacturing process removed/inactivated 301V infectivity to below the level of detection. - 2.
+A 301V infectivity reduction of more than $10^{4.9}$ ID50 was obtained by the downscaled model of the limed bone gelatine manufacturing process. - 3.
+301V infectivity was decreased substantially, with a factor 103.7, by the first steps of the process; degreasing, demineralisation, liming and final washing.
+Most of the infectivity was removed/inactivated by these process steps. - 4.
+Purification of the gelatine extract; filtration, ion-exchange and UHT-sterilisation, contributes to the removal/inactivation of infectivity. - 5.
 The gelatine manufacturing process was successfully scaled down; gelatine was prepared from industrial starting material. - 6.
-The study complied with the requirements on a validation study.
+The study complies with the requirements of a validation study.

-In conclusion, these data provide actual measurement of clearance factors for the acid bone gelatine manufacturing process that can be used to facilitate risk assessment of the safety of bovine bone gelatine with regard to BSE and human safety
+In conclusion, these data provide actual measurements of clearance factors for the alkaline bone gelatine manufacturing process that can be used to facilitate risk assessment of the safety of bovine derived gelatine with regard to BSE and human safety.